 The Board requires completion of the Health and Safety Course by all future professionals who wish to sit for a licensing exam.
-The textbook and student exam workbook can be used in a classroom setting (instructor-led) or as a self-study guide.

 Although there is a wealth of information in the pages that follow, the Health and Safety Course is intended to be used as only a guide, a starting point.
 By using the information future professionals acquire from the Health and Safety Course, they will be able to follow safe practices at work and hopefully have a long and healthful career.